Nery93/Nery93/README.md

 ### Hi Guys 📸

-- 💻 Desenvolvedor Front-end em busca da sua oportunidade!
+- 💻 Data Analyst!

-- 📓 Existe apenas um bem, o saber, e apenas um mal, a ignorância
+- 📓 There is only one good, knowledge, and only one evil, ignorance

-- 🎮 Gamer nas horas livres
+- 🎮 Free time gamer

-- 📖 Apaixonado por leitura e novos conhecimentos
+- 📖 Obsessed about reading and new knowledge

  <div>
   <a href="https://github.com/Nery93">